wyne-ybanez/personal-portfolio-master/TESTING.md

 - These classes directly helped influence the styling of the options section
 - Removed dark background by styling the div of these classes
 - background now inherits the main section background
-- margins added to center the option buttons
+- margins styled to center the option buttons
+- "btn" class and "button" type removed from options styling to fix appearance during external testing on my personal iPhone XR.

 ## Testing User Stories from UX